 Assuming you had to cross an ocean to get to Peru; your first day will be rife with jet lag.
 Take a flight that arrives in Jorge Chávez International Airport as early as possible and check in to your preferred hotel/hostel.
 The airport is about 25 minutes away from the center of Lima by car, taxi or airport shuttle.
 To walk off your jet lag, hit one of the quirky breakfast and brunch spots in the Historic Center of Lima.

-Begin your walking tour in the afternoon starting at the Main Square of Lima.
-Here you will be able to explore the Cathedral of Lima, the Government Palace (also known as House of Pizzaro), the Archbishop’s Palace and the City Hall.
-End your day with a sumptuous dinner at one of the top rated restaurants in the city like Nanka (Esquina Jr. Los Bambúes y Jr. Las Caobas, Los Bambues 198, La Molina 15024, Peru; tel: +51 1 3697297), Costazul Seafood (Calle Berlin 899, Miraflores 15074, Peru; tel:+51 1 2417934) and La Mar (Av Mariscal La Mar 770, Miraflores 15074, Peru; tel:+51 1 4213365).
+Begin your walking tour in the afternoon starting at the Main Square (Plaza de Armas) of Lima.
+Here you will be able to explore The Cathedral of Lima, Government Palace (also known as House of Pizzaro), The Archbishop’s Palace and Lima City Hall.
+End your day with a sumptuous dinner at one of the top rated restaurants in the city like Nanka (Esquina Jr. Los Bambúes y Jr. Las Caobas), Costazul Seafood (Calle Berlin 899) and La Mar (Av Mariscal La Mar 770).

 Day 2: Pachacamac Archaeological Complex – Barranco District